archesproject/arches-dev-training/README.md

 ```

 Fusuma.js is used to display the developer training slides.
 For more information on Fusuma, Fusuma slide syntax, and slide examples, visit: [Fusuma](https://github.com/hiroppy/fusuma)

+### Dev training project and package

+Through the course of the training students will be working with an Arches project configured for this course.
+It can be found here: https://github.com/archesproject/arches-dev-training-project

+The final product of the training will be an arches package.
+A complete version of this package can be found here: https://github.com/archesproject/arches-dev-training-pkg